Introduction & Approach

 - DOACs are available, but only used if VKA-intolerant (no clinical trials available, case reports only)

-- Primary prevention in anterior MI
+- Prevention of LV thrombus in anterior MI

 - CCS 2018 – No routine anticoagulation (citing poor evidence and high risk of bleeding)